 We recommend that you go for a laser printer if you are looking for a commercial level printer.
 For personal use, you can choose an inkjet printer that would come under your budget.

 PS: Do go through the toner and cartridge price before making a wise choice.

 Again, are you using the printer for your personal usage or commercial printing?
 How many prints would you normally need in a day?
 What is the acceptable printing quality?
 Would you need a USB port, memory card unit?
 Also, can you withstand paper jams?

 These are some of the questions you should ask yourself before buying a printer for cardstock that can print on card and could be used comfortably.

 This is something where you might get confused.
-Overall, if your printing tasks are mostly related to textual content, you can go for moderate to less quality printers just to save your pocket.
+Overall, if your printing tasks are mostly related to textual content, you can go for moderate to fewer quality printers just to save your pocket.